mmisty/allure-js-parser/README-pack.md

 statistics based on your requirements.

 For instance, here's an example that filters all tests with the "regression" tag:

-Example (will find all tests with tag regression):
 ```typescript
 const regressionTests = tests.filter(t => t.labels.some(t => t.name === 'tag' && t.value === 'regression'))
 ```